mattermost/docs/source/administration/config-settings.rst

 AD/LDAP Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Login Button Colour
+Login Button Color
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Specify the colour of the AD/LDAP login button for white labeling purposes.
+Specify the color of the AD/LDAP login button for white labeling purposes.

 +-------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LoginButtonColor": ""`` with string input.                                       |
 +-------------------------------------------------------------------------------------------------------------------------------+

-Login Button Border Colour
+Login Button Border Color
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Specify the colour of the AD/LDAP login button border for white labeling purposes.
+Specify the color of the AD/LDAP login button border for white labeling purposes.

 +-------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LoginButtonBorderColor": ""`` with string input.                                 |
 +-------------------------------------------------------------------------------------------------------------------------------+

-Login Button Text Colour
+Login Button Text Color
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Specify the colour of the AD/LDAP login button text for white labeling purposes.
+Specify the color of the AD/LDAP login button text for white labeling purposes.

 +-------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LoginButtonTextColor": ""`` with string input.                                   |